2021 Uganda bombings: Background

-The Allied Democratic Forces (ADF) is an Islamic extremist terrorist group originated in Uganda but is based in the nearby Democratic Republic of the Congo.
+The Allied Democratic Forces (ADF) is an Islamist group originated in Uganda but is based in the nearby Democratic Republic of the Congo.
 The group's insurgency began in 1996; it kills hundreds of civilians every year, mainly by attacking villages.
 The most deadly ADF attack in Uganda was on 8 June 1998, when the group attacked the Uganda Technical College, Kichwamba in Kabarole District, killing 80 students and abducting about 100.
 In 1997, another major attack was carried out, when the group threw bombs into taxis and public buildings, killing more than 50 people and wounding about 160 others.

 On 11 July 2010, suicide bombings were carried out against crowds watching a screening of 2010 FIFA World Cup Final match during the World Cup at two locations in Kampala.
 The attacks killed 74 people and wounded 70 more.
 Al-Shabaab, a jihadist Somali terrorist group, claimed responsibility for the attacks as retaliation for Ugandan support for AMISOM.

 Attacks in 2021

 After 11 years of relative calm, the ADF targeted Uganda in 2021 with the help of Islamic State-linked terrorists.

 On 1 June, General Katumba Wamala was travelling in a vehicle when four gunmen appeared and opened fire, wounding Wamala and killing his driver and his daughter.
-A month later, the authorities revealed that the attackers were Islamic extremists who were trained in a jihadist camp in North Kivu, Congo, and had links with the ADF and the Islamic State.
+A month later, the authorities revealed that the attackers were Islamists who were trained in a jihadist camp in North Kivu, Congo, and had links with the ADF and the Islamic State.

 On 27 August, the authorities arrested an ADF member for planning a suicide bombing attack at the funeral of a police commander, who was a major figure in the arrest of group's members.
 Between July and August, at least 25 civilians were killed in Lwengo and Masaka.
 The victims were killed in their houses and in the streets by knifemen during the night.
 While the motive behind the killings and the identities of the perpetrators is not confirmed so far, authorities suspected that ADF terrorists were behind the murders.